AustralianWaterSchool/PythonForHydrologyAndHydrogeology/Session2/readme.md

 Materials for session #2 of the Python for Hydrology and Hydrogeology course will be uploaded here.
 Stay tuned!

+In the meantime, to review some of the key concepts we'll be covering, check out the online resources listed in this document:

 https://raw.githubusercontent.com/AustralianWaterSchool/PythonForHydrologyAndHydrogeology/main/Session2/Session2_prereading_material.pdf

 <!-- Click on the "launch binder" link below to open an interactive version of the Jupyter notebook for Session #2. -->